 University Hospitals of Leicester NHS Trust v TC (by her litigation friend, the Official Solicitor) et Ors [2020] EWCOP 53, Cobb J

-Instructed by the Trust in an application relating to life sustaining medical treatment in what the court described as a ‘distressing and worrying case’.
+Instructed by the applicant Trust in a case concerning life sustaining medical treatment, and in what the court described as a “distressing and worrying case”.
 TC had advanced cancer of the larynx and without urgent treatment would die.
 The plan was for a prolonged period of treatment (at least 6 weeks) and the court was required to balance the presumption that it was in TC’s best interests to stay alive against her likely opposition, the restrictive nature of the plan, and the serious effect the treatment would have on TC’s profound depression.
 The court held that it was in TC’s best interests to be treated by way of chemoradiotherapy and to undergo endoscopic resection and/or a tracheostomy in accordance with the treatment plan.
 Please see here for the judgment.

 Re ND (Court of Protection: Costs and Declarations) [2020] EWCOP 42, Keehan J

-Instructed by the Official Solicitor in a successful application for declaratory relief and costs arising from the failures of a Local Authority to discharge its statutory duties arising under the Children Act 1989 and the Care Act 2014 in respect of a young person, ND, who had particularly complex needs, but was (ultimately) found to have capacity to make decisions in respect of his health and welfare.
+Instructed by the Official Solicitor (on behalf of ND) in a successful application for declaratory relief and costs arising from the failures of a Local Authority to discharge its statutory duties arising under the Children Act 1989 and the Care Act 2014 in respect of a young person, ND, who had particularly complex needs, but was ultimately found to have capacity to make decisions in respect of his health and welfare.
 Please see here for the judgment.

 The Public Guardian v Andrew Riddle (Nos 1 and 2) [2020] EWCOP 41, Senior Judge Hilder